FrankLawrence/Obsidian-Vault/Computer Programming/Operating Systems/Processes and Threads.md

 The scheduler must some how stop a process, and therefore uses **interrupts**.
 When an interrupt is called, we deallocate the CPU with the help of the interrupt hardware.
 To do this we need control, so we allow the scheduler to periodically get control, whenever the hardware generates an interrupt.
 The specific interrupt service procedure is pointed to be the **interrupt vector**:
 - Associated with each I/O device and interrupt line
 - Part of the **interrupt descriptor table**
-- Contians the start address of an OS-provided internal procedure (**interrupt handler**) The interrupt handler continues the execution.
+- Contains the start address of an OS-provided internal procedure (**interrupt handler**) The interrupt handler continues the execution.

 > [!summary] What happens when an interrupt occurs
 > 1. Hardware stacks program counter, etc.
-> 2. Hardware loads new program ocunter form interrupt vector
+> 2. Hardware loads new program counter form interrupt vector
 > 3. Assembly language procedure saves registers
 > 4. Assembly language procedure sets up new stack.
 > 5. C interrupt service runs (typically reads and buffers input)
 > 6. Scheduler decides which process is to run next
 > 7. C procedure returns to the assembly code
-> 8. Assembly langauge procedure starts up new current process
+> 8. Assembly language procedure starts up new current process

 If the average process computes only 20% of the time it is sitting in memory, then we can improve the CPU utilization by having more processes.
 ![[CPU utilization as a function of the number of processes in memory.png|500]]